parisjug/jchateau-site/src/site/markdown/travel.md

 <!-- MACRO{snippet|debug=false|ignoreDownloadError=false|verbatim=false|file=src/site/resources/fragments/breadcrum.snippet.html} -->

-you can check the exact location of the hotel on [Google Maps](https://goo.gl/maps/TNH8XL14ciDEovxd8).
+You can check the exact location of the hotel on [Google Maps](https://goo.gl/maps/TNH8XL14ciDEovxd8).

 ## Car pooling

-Several people are coming by car from Paris, and have available seats.
-Car pooling worked great the previous years: no one was lost, and it's a great opportunity to start the conversations before the start of the unconference.
+Some participants are coming by car from Paris, and have available seats.
+Carpooling worked great the previous years: no one was lost, and it's a great opportunity to start the conversations before the start of the unconference.
 It's very convenient, especially if you are coming from abroad.

 We share the available cars and seats a few days before the start of the event, so do not forget to check the messages we send you.